Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: Two spatial dimensions

 Similarly to the procedure in the Proof of Theorem \ref{thm:derivatives}, one can compute the normal derivative $(\psi_{i+\frac12,j}, \del_x q_h)_{L^2}$ by expanding $\del_x q_h$ in the interior of any cell in the Finite Element basis, e.g. as

 Here,

 is understood as the limit taken from inside cell $(i,j)$.
 Using now the biorthogonality of the test functions one obtains

+Thus, if $\alpha_1 = \alpha_2 = 0$, the discrete derivative arising in the Petrov-Galerkin framework is a combination of the derivatives $d^{(i,j)}_{i+\frac12,j}$ of the approximation from the left and $d^{(i+1,j)}_{i+\frac12,j}$ (from the right), according to the value of $\alpha_3$.
+The derivative is taken purely from the left (right) if $\alpha_3 = 1$ ($=-1$).
 The upwinding considered so far for Active Flux (e.g. in \cite{barsukow24afeuler}) for the point value at an edge was a choice between the derivative from one or the other side of the edge at the edge midpoint.
+As is customary, this upwind derivative can be expressed as the average of left and right derivatives minus a term proportional to the jump. $\alpha_3$ is just the usual parameter governing the amount of upwinding/numerical diffusion.

-This is controlled by the parameter $\alpha_3$; i.e. so far only choices with $\alpha_1 = \alpha_2 = 0$ were considered.
-Interestingly, the Petrov-Galerkin approach suggests an additional stabilization proportional to jumps of the derivatives of the solution at adjacent nodes.
-In practice, so far these terms do not seem to make any significant impact; a more detailed analysis of their role is subject of future work.
+One can give a similar meaning to the free parameters $\alpha_1, \alpha_2$, even though choices $\alpha_1 \neq 0$, or $\alpha_2 \neq 0$ have so far not been considered in the literature.
+These parameters premultiply jumps in the same direction (normal to the edge), but evaluated at locations along the edge other than the midpoint (at the nodes, in fact).
+They are structurally similar to jump terms that contribute to stability.
+In practice, so far these terms do not seem to make a significant impact; a more detailed analysis of their role is subject of future work, but an example is provided in Section \ref{sec:numerical}.
 Analogous results follow for the other normal derivative $(\psi_{i,j+\frac12}, \del_y q_h)_{L^2}$.

+The jumps of the derivatives of the approximation vanish if the solution is globally polynomial of degree at most $K$, i.e. the parameters $\alpha_1$, $\alpha_2$, $\alpha_3$ do not change the order of accuracy of the method.

 For the tangential derivative $(\psi_{i+\frac12,j}, \del_y q_h)_{L^2}$, it has already been observed in the Active Flux literature that uniqueness of the trace of the approximations in the two adjacent cells means that there is no possibility to introduce upwinding.
 In other words, at the edge midpoint, the derivatives tangential to the edge are central ones.
 Define first the derivatives as limits from inside the cell $(i,j)$ as